nrwl/nx/packages/storybook/docs/migrate-7-generator-examples.md

 ### Make sure that all works by running Storybook

-You can now use Storybook 7 beta! 🎉
+You can now use Storybook 7! 🎉

 ```bash
 npx nx build-storybook PROJECT_NAME